Things to do in Florence

 Venture to different Florentine districts

 Florence has modern history too.
-Once you’ve checked off the must-sees, you could grab a Vespa and ride through the streets of Florence to the less touristy neighborhoods.
-Head to Sant’Ambrogio and Oltrarno, where you can experience the original workshops of Florentine artisans.
-And when you’re ready to refuel like a true Florentine, relax with a cup of coffee with something sweet or enjoy an affogato.
+Once you’ve checked off those must-sees, Masi recommends “grabbing a Vespa and riding through the streets of Florence—you’ll feel like you’re in a movie.”
+Glide over to the less touristy neighborhoods to see how Florentines really live.
+Masi’s favorite districts are Sant’Ambrogio and Oltrarno, where you can experience the original workshops of Florentine artisans.
+When you’re ready to refuel like a true Florentine, Masi has just the thing: “Have a cup of coffee with something sweet, or have an ice cream the old way: with espresso.
+It’s called an affogato, and there are no words to describe it.”

 Take a cooking class